sayshar/alpine-rpi-os/README.md

 # AlpineOS-Cardano-RPi

+# Why use AlpineOS on the Raspberry Pi?
+Here are some reasons:
+1) Very low memory consumption (~50MB utilised during idle vs ~350MB for Ubuntu 20.04).
+2) Lower CPU overhead (27 tasks/ 31 threads active for Alpine vs 57 tasks / 111 threads for Ubuntu when running cardano-node is running).
+3) Cooler Pi 😎 (Literally, CPU runs cooler because of the lower CPU overhead).
+4) And finally, why not?
+If you're gonna use static binaries, might as well take advantage of AlpineOS 😜

 ### Initial Setup for AlpineOS on Raspberry Pi 4B 8GB:
 1) Download the AlpineOS for RPi 4 aarch64 here: https://dl-cdn.alpinelinux.org/alpine/v3.13/releases/aarch64/alpine-rpi-3.13.5-aarch64.tar.gz